tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * How familiar are you with blockchain?

-* How comfortable to you feel having a conversation about blockchain technology?
+* How comfortable do you feel having a conversation about blockchain technology?

 * How familiar are you with smart contracts?